alter5/citygo-backend-nodejs/README.md

   sudo service postgresql status for checking the status of your database. sudo service postgresql start to start running your database. sudo service postgresql stop to stop running your database.

+Initalize the database by running the following script: npm run create_database

+Finally, start the server by running npm run dev